nu-childlab/theRpackages/README.md

     # replace packagename with the name of the package (directory name). e.g. cldl, Bayes, or quantm.
     install("PACKAGENAME_HERE")

+    Installing from GitHub:
+    # uncomment install line if you haven't installed before:
+    # install.packages("devtools")
+    library("devtools")
+    install_github("nu-childlab/theRpackages/NAME_OF_PACKAGE_HERE")

 once installed initially (and after any updates), when using R can load as normal library

     library(cldl)

-then call cldl functions as you would any other
+then call cldl (or other package) functions as you would any other

 ====